 – Must have a speedometer.

-– The motor must be under 750watts.
+– The motor must be less than 750 watts.

 As long as you’re physically able to.
 You can ride class 1 and 2 electric bikes, above 20mph, and class 3 electric bikes, above 28mph.
 However, the motor will not be assisting you at this point.
 The assistance from the motor will cut out, once you reach the maximum permitted, motor assisted speed.